kubohiroya/blockly/README.md

 blockly
 =======

-an enhancement of Google Blockly enabling visual programming of video games for primer with 'Maeda Blocks'.
+an enhancement of Google Blockly enabling visual programming of video games for novice programmers with 'Maeda Blocks'.